dragoonDorise/EmuDeck/README.md

 https://emudeck.github.io/controls-and-hotkeys/windows/hotkeys/?h=hotkeys

-\* You need to activate Steam Input to get those hotkeys to work https://www.emudeck.com/#steam_input

 Note that Nintendo-oriented emulators refer to "A" in the emulated sense (physical Steam Deck "B")

 # Developers, developers, developers.